redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 export default class User extends RedwoodRecord { }
 ```

-Now we need to parse the Prisma schema, store as a cached JSON file, and create an `index.js` file with a couple of config settings:
+Now we need to parse the Prisma schema, store it as a cached JSON file, and create an `index.js` file with a couple of config settings:

 ```
 yarn rw record init